• 9 Reasons to Convert your Short-term Rental to Long-term

 Email or Portal Notice:

 If allowed by your lease terms, you may be able to email the notice or submit it through an online tenant/landlord portal.
-This is convenient but you'll need to get a read receipt or acknowledgment.
+This is convenient, but you'll need a read receipt or acknowledgment.
 Not all locations consider email to be legally valid notice.

 Get Delivery Confirmation:

 Whichever method you use, always get proof that the notice was successfully delivered and keep that documentation.
-A confirmation of delivery can be crucial evidence if there are any disputes over whether proper notice was given.
+Confirmation of delivery can be crucial evidence if there are any disputes over whether proper notice was given.

 Following the exact notice delivery requirements in your lease agreement and your state's laws is essential.
 If done incorrectly, your non-renewal attempt may not be considered valid.